tarkeshsingh/python-for-sensorimotor-control/README.md

                      ├─▶ L7: ODEs (simulating dynamic systems)
                      ├─▶ L8a: Linear Algebra (transforms, decompositions, PCA) │    └─▶ L8b: Eigenvectors & Eigenvalues (variability & dynamics)
-                     └─▶ L9: Signal Processing (FFT, filtering, PSD)
+                     ├─▶ L9: Signal Processing (FFT, filtering, PSD) └─▶ L10: Static Optimization (constrained minimization, redundancy)
 ```

-Lessons are designed to be completed in order (L0 → L9), but students with prior Python experience can start at L1 or L2. **L8b is a deep dive that assumes L8a §1–10**; work through L8a first.
+Lessons are designed to be completed in order (L0 → L10), but students with prior Python experience can start at L1 or L2. **L8b is a deep dive that assumes L8a §1–10**; work through L8a first. **L10 leans on L8a's treatment of rank and underdetermined systems** — read L8a §on solving Ax=b before starting Part III.

 ---